To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 What If I Think Someone Is Running A Puppy Scam?

 If you think someone is running a puppy scam, file a complaint with your state attorney general’s office and the Federal Trade Commission.
+You can also file a report with BBB’s Scam Tracker and file a complaint at PetScams.com

 Dog DNA Tests Can Confirm Dog Breed

-If you’re concerned about the breed make-up you want to buy, you could conduct a DNA test on the dog.
-Many breeders will even do this ahead of time to validate their claims, and so you can see the results for yourself.
-We’ve reviewed the Best Dog DNA Tests, including pros, cons, and more for each test.
+If you’re concerned about the breed of make-up you want to buy, you could conduct a DNA test on the dog.
+Many breeders will even do this ahead of time to validate their claims so you can see the results for yourself.
+We’ve reviewed the Best Dog DNA Tests, including the pros, cons, and more for each test.
 Another more detailed and scientific option to verify the history provided by a breeder is to get a parentage test from EasyDNA, which promises to show the pedigree of a dog with 99.99% accuracy.